 It’s a common ingredient in many recipes but also great for decorating cakes, cupcakes and cookies.
 It can be sprinkled on top of yogurt, ice cream or pudding for a sweet fun texture variation.

-I personally love adding it to a bowl of peanuts or popcorn to snack on.
 Adding coconut is a great variation to “kick it up a notch” and change an ordinary food item.
 Toasted coconut can be used to add fun and flavor when entertaining or just a treat to eat by the handful while your relaxing at home.

 Choosing the Coconut Type